With our demanding, on-the-go lifestyles, burnout might feel inevitable. With these tips, it’s possible to avoid.

 With globalization, digitalization, dual-income households, and social media, people are experiencing job burnout now more than ever.

 We’re all out to achieve so much more than our ancestors did because, well, life isn’t just about survival anymore (thank goodness!).
 This wave of busyness and accelerated living is exciting, but it’s also causing a drained generation.

 On the work front, mental health is a hot topic for organizations everywhere because it’s costing companies money.
-For instance, the prevalence of major depression within the workforce is estimated to cost $210 billion per year and, according to WHO, it’s the leading cause of disability worldwide.
+For instance, the prevalence of major depression within the workforce is estimated to cost $210 billion per year and, according to the World Health Organization (WHO), it’s the leading cause of disability worldwide.
 Recently, the WHO classified burnout as a legitimate medical diagnosis, characterizing it as “a syndrome conceptualized as resulting from chronic workplace stress that has not been successfully managed.”
 The ability of a doctor to diagnose a patient with burnout legitimizes the condition and underscores the seriousness of being afflicted.

 Signs of job burnout can be classified as becoming overridden by any mental health issues from depression, anxiety, and stress to deeper, more complex issues.
 However, you don’t need to be overtaken by physical work to feel burnt out.
 In fact, emotional labor can cause feelings of fatigue that mimic depression.

 Considering that one in five people will be affected by some form of mental health issue in their lifetime, it’s important to understand the signs of burnout and to invest in your mental wellbeing today to ensure a healthy and functional future.